0xcgz/Project-Mursad/README.md

 <img width="1080" height="810" alt="6" src="https://github.com/0xcgz/Project-Mursad/blob/main/assets/phase-4/11-antivirus-siem/6.png" />

 Launch the downloaded installer on the Domain Controller.
-When prompted to select the protection mode, choose **File Server** from the dropdown — this is the appropriate profile for a Windows Server deployment rather than a workstation.
+When prompted to select the protection mode, choose **File Server** from the dropdown.

 Click **Continue** to proceed through the installation wizard with default settings.